Creating a 5S structure

 A well-grounded approach

-To find the best possible solution, we work according to the Gigant model - a proprietary method in three steps; analysis, solution and deployment.
-In step one, we map the problems and needs that are most evident in your workplace.
-In step two, we develop the solutions that best optimize your 5S work, and in step three this is deployed and followed up.
+In step one, we identify the most pressing problems and needs in your workplace.
+In step two, we develop the solutions that best optimize your 5S work, and in step three, this is implemented and followed up.

 Using the Gigant model, we ensure that you get the solution that suits you best and helps you reduce sick leave and become more profitable.